KarolinaFrieszova/dirty_data_project/task4/analysis_and_documantation/documantation.md

 These are the questions that the analysis attempts to answer.

 ### Format of Raw Data
-The Halloween data comes in the form of three data tables.
+The Halloween data comes in the form of three messy data tables.
 Each table stores data from the Candy Hierarchy survey per single year (2015, 2016, 2017).

 ### Approach to Data Cleaning
 Before creating a single dataset (done for each table separately)